bamler-lab/constriction/README.md

 - **Asymmetric Numeral Systems (ANS):** a highly efficient modern entropy coder with near-optimal compression performance that supports advanced use cases like bits-back coding;
-  - A "split" variant of ANS Coding is provided for advanced use cases in hierarchical models with cyclic dependencies.
+  - A "split" variant of ANS coding is provided for advanced use cases in hierarchical models with cyclic dependencies.
 - **Range Coding:** a variant of Arithmetic Coding that is optimized for realistic computing hardware; it has similar compression performance and almost the same computational performance as ANS Coding.
-The main practical difference is that Range Coding operates as a queue (first-in-first-out, which is useful for autoregressive entropy models) while ANS Coding operates as a stack (last-in-first-out, which is useful for hierarchical models).
+The main practical difference is that Range Coding is a queue (first-in-first-out) while ANS Coding is a stack (last-in-first-out), which makes Range Coding preferable for autoregressive models and ANS Coding preferable for hierarchical models (since bits-back coding is easier on a stack).
 - **Huffman Coding:** a well-known symbol code, mainly provided here for teaching purpose;
-  you'll usually want to use a stream code like ANS or Range Coding instead.
+  you'll usually want to use a stream code like ANS or Range Coding instead since they have better compression performance and are at least as fast.

 Further, `constriction` provides implementations of common probability distributions in fixed-point arithmetic, which can be used as entropy models for all of the above entropy